2025 Green Party of England and Wales leadership election: Zack Polanski

 On 5 May 2025, Zack Polanski, the incumbent deputy leader of the party, announced his campaign to become party leader.
 To The Guardian, Polanski suggested he wanted to make the party more visible and take a more eco-populist direction.
 In the campaign he has advocated for the Green Party to be less timid, saying that they needed to become a bold mass-membership political force capable of challenging Reform UK and Nigel Farage.
 He has also said that the party should "learn" from Farage, especially from his communication skills.

 Polanski has said that the Green Party having a single leader instead of a co-leader would allow the party to more effectively convey its message in the media, and has argued that leftist candidates are best placed to grow the party in parliament.
 He has also indicated that he would welcome into the Green Party both Labour left MPs and left-wing independent MPs disaffected with the current Labour government.
 During the leadership election campaign, former Labour MP Zarah Sultana announced the founding of a new left-wing party with Jeremy Corbyn on 5 July, with the project finalised on 24 July.
 Polanski responded, saying he would be open to cooperating with this new party.

 Polanski has criticised the Labour government's approach to net-zero, arguing that the wealthy and big business should pay via a wealth tax for the green transition, rather than individuals.
 Polanski has taken a more critical position on NATO, telling the Byline Times on 8 May that he believed the UK's membership of NATO was untenable, in part due to Donald Trump's threats to annex Greenland.
 He instead advocated for "international alliances based on peace".

 Polanski has faced scrutiny for having been a member of the Green Party only since 2017, having defected from the Liberal Democrats, and for his former career in hypnotherapy, including involvement in an article in The Sun where he provided hypnotherapy (without charge) for breast enlargement to a journalist, for which he subsequently apologised.

 Polanski formally launched his campaign online on 11 May, with more than 300 people in attendance.
 On 5 June, Polanski released an open letter, in which 107 Green councillors had signed to support him.
 On 6 June, the Bright Green blog published an article saying that Polanski had generated higher media coverage for his leadership campaign.

-The Guardian reported that Polanski's campaign and communications were bringing in an 'influx' of new left-leaning members, which has been likened to a 'hostile takeover' by a senior figure in the party.
+The Guardian reported that Polanski's campaign and communications were bringing in an 'influx' of new left-leaning members, which was likened to a 'hostile takeover' by a senior figure in the party.